filecoin-project/filecoin-docs/content/en/basics/the-blockchain/addresses/index.md

 An `f4` address is structured as `f4<address-manager-actor-id>f<new-actor-id>`, where `<address-manager-actor-id>` is the actor ID of the _address manager_, and `<new-actor-id>` is the arbitrary actor ID chosen by that actor.
 An _address manager_ is an actor that can create new actors and assign an `f4` address to the new actor.

 {{< alert >}}
-Currently, per [fip-0048](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0048.md), `f4` addresses may only be assigned by and in association with specific, built-in actors called _address managers_.
+Currently, per [FIP 0048](https://github.com/filecoin-project/FIPs/blob/master/FIPS/fip-0048.md), `f4` addresses may only be assigned by and in association with specific, built-in actors called _address managers_.
 Once users are able to deploy custom WebAssembly actors, this restriction will likely be relaxed, in a future FIP.
 {{< /alert >}}

 As an example: suppose an address manager has an actor ID (an `f0` address) `123`, and that address manager creates a new actor.
 Then, the `f4` address of the actor created by the address manager is `f4123fa3491xyz`, where `f4` is the address class, `123` is the actor ID of the address manager, `f` is a separator, and `a3491xyz` is the arbitrary `<new-actor-id>` chosen by that actor.